xamarin/WebSharp/Tools/generator-electron-dotnet/generators/app/templates/dotnet-sharp-plugin/electron-dotnet-quickstart.md

 * `main.js` - this is the main file where you will provide the implementation of your application.
 The main.js should create windows and handle system events.
 * `index.html` - this is the web page you want to show.
 * `(application name).js` - this src file defines a C# expression that will be printed to the console by default.
+* `(application name).cs` - this src file defines a C# PepperPlugin implementation that will be printed to the console by default.

 ## Get up and running straight away
 * press `F5` to open a new window with your application loaded.